Deploy

 Per-app virtual private network

 Configuring a per-app virtual private network (per-app VPN) in your MDM allows you to restrict access to internal resources to specific managed apps.
 Navigator can be deployed with this configuration.
-To set up per-app VPN for use with Navigator, please see the software documentation for the MDM you are using.
+To set up per-app VPN for use with Navigator, see the software documentation for the MDM you are using.

 Caution: